ccabanero/template-express-graphql/README.md

 #### Type

-* Each entity in data model is declared as a GraphQLObjecType
+* Each entity in data model is declared as a GraphQLObjectType
 * All GraphQLObjectTypes require a __name__ property - a string.
-* All GraphQLObjectTypes reuqire a __fields__ property - an object.
+* All GraphQLObjectTypes reuqire a __fields__ property - an object (or arrow function when using related objects)
   * The keys are the fields
   * The values are the types
       * The values are objects with __type__ properties using a GraphQL object type